citsmartdocs/docs/en-us/docs/citsmart-platform-9/processes/change/use/change-occurrences.md

     !!!
 Abstract "NOTE"

         It's possible to register new categories and origins that best adapt to the occurrence, when click on the icon “+” and complete the necessary fields.
-All actions taken from creation to closure are recorded in the history, serving as Audit
+All actions taken from creation to closure are recorded in the history, serving as Audit.

 5. Click on "Save".